Capstone-2023-Amanda-Gabe/API/README.md

 📝**User Stories**

-As a user with a busy schedule: I should be able to receive the weather forecast for the upcoming week As a fashion conscious:I should be able to create outfits for each day of the week, so I can plan my wardrobe in advance.
+- As a user with a busy schedule: I should be able to receive the weather forecast for the upcoming week

+- As a fashion conscious: I should be able to create outfits for each day of the week, so I can plan my wardrobe in advance.

-As a fashion enthusiast: I should be able to receive personalized outfit recommendations based on my style preferences, so I can discover new ways to put together outfits.
+- As a fashion enthusiast: I should be able to receive personalized outfit recommendations based on my style preferences, so I can discover new ways to put together outfits.

-As a user attending a special event: I should be able to mark the day in the calendar and receive outfit suggestions that match the event’s dress code.
+- As a user attending a special event: I should be able to mark the day in the calendar and receive outfit suggestions that match the event’s dress code.

-As a user who loves sharing fashion inspiration: I should be able to save and share my planned outfits.
+- As a user who loves sharing fashion inspiration: I should be able to save and share my planned outfits.

 📚**Tech Stack**